Unity-Technologies/com.unity.netcode.gameobjects/docs/_api/BitWriter.md

 		</div>
 		<div>
 			<p style="font-size: 20px; color: #444;" markdown="1">``bool`` oneByteChars</p>
-			<p>Wheter or not to use one byte per character.
+			<p>Whether or not to use one byte per character.
 This will only allow ASCII</p>
 		</div>
 	</div>
 	<br>